Code-Institute-Submissions/MSP-6/README.md

 ## Benefits and Rational

 Such a website will:
--	Enable recruiters / potential employers to view Courtney Marshall's professional details in a single location,
+-	Enable recruiters / potential employers to view Courtney Marshall's professional details in a single location
 -	Provide simple ability for users to validate certificates obtained by Courtney Marshall
 -	Provide a centralised location for all publicly available coding examples